Keramas/keramas.github.io/_posts/2020-05-25-HackASat-Part2.md

 <img src = "/assets/images/hackasat/56kmodem_challenge.png">

-Connecting to the challenge server over the provided IP and port, we are given the following information:
+We are given the following information in a text file:

 ```
 ---=== MY SERVER ===---